Commercial Strategy 2021-2026

 Multiple studies have shown that access to the outdoors brings significant benefits to both physical and mental well-being.
 But many of these studies have also shown that there is an increasing disconnect between children and nature, therefore increasing access for all to green spaces offers well-being and social benefits as well as tourism benefits.

-Concerns about ‘over-tourism’ and the pressure that puts on communities and the environment must be taken into careful consideration in developing tourism opportunities.
+Concerns about ‘over-tourism’ and the pressure that puts on communities and the environment must be taken into careful consideration in developing tourism opportunities and looking at investment opportunities to spread engagement across the whole of Wales is a vital part of that solution.

 We want to be more innovative and data-driven in our approach to the work we do in this sector, taking care not to apply a ‘one size fits all’ approach to recreation.
 Instead, we must carefully consider the type of activity and developments that suit our sites and accept that change is not required at every site we manage.